Buying a Secondhand House in Ireland

 - Planning Applications in the local area

 You should attend to any planning queries you may have before the execution of contracts.

-Once you execute contracts you will be bound to purchase the property and as you are intending on making the locality your home for many years to come it is important that you are satisfied with any proposed development for the locality.
+Once you execute contracts you will be bound to purchase the property and as you intend on making the locality your home for many years to come it is important that you are satisfied with any proposed development for the locality.

 In April 2012 the Department of the Environment, Community, and Local Heritage launched myplan.ie providing free access to zoning in some developments and local area plans.

 You may wish also to visit this information service to view what information is available there regarding matters such as flooding, census, and other information that may be of assistance if it covers the area where you intend to purchase.

 4. Property Survey